-New York (February, 2025) - The Isamu Noguchi Foundation and Garden Museum is pleased to announce Temitayo Ogunbiyi: You will wonder if we would have been friends, the first solo museum exhibition in the United States by Nigeria-based artist Temitayo Ogunbiyi (b.
+New York (June 2025) - The Isamu Noguchi Foundation and Garden Museum presents Temitayo Ogunbiyi: You will wonder if we would have been friends, the first solo museum exhibition in the United States by Nigeria-based artist Temitayo Ogunbiyi (b.
 1984).
-On view from June 18 to November 2, 2025, the exhibition will feature sculptures, paintings, and drawings installed throughout the Museum's first-floor galleries and garden.
+On view from June 18 to November 2, 2025, the exhibition features sculptures, paintings, and drawings installed throughout the Museum's first-floor galleries and garden.